mdan-123/HorseRaceSimulator/README.md

 If on terminal compile the file called Race.java by typing javac Race.java

+If the terminal does not compile the code and says error.
+Then compile the RedButton.java by doing javac RedButton.java.
+Then compile the Race.java

 Then once successfully compiled run the file by typing java Race.java.

 If on IDE then just run Race.java.